takmanman/takmanman.github.io/_posts/2020-05-23-gaussian-noise-gaussian-filter.md

   <h1> Why is Gaussian noise important in image processing?</h1>

   Noise in images arises from various sources.
-Under most conditions, these noises follow the Gaussian distribution and therefore are refered to as Gaussian noises.
+Under most conditions, these noises follow a Gaussian distribution and therefore are refered to as Gaussian noises.
 The main source of Gaussian noise includes sensor noise and electronic circuit noise.

   There are also noises that follow other probability distributions, e.g. shot noise can be described by a poisson distribution.
-However, according to the <a href="https://en.wikipedia.org/wiki/Central_limit_theorem" target="_blank">central limit theorem</a>, <i>when random variables that follow different distribuions are added together, the sum tends to follow a Gaussian distrbution.</i> Therefore, when we develop a single-noise model, as will be described next, we often choose to describe the noise as Gaussian noise.
+However, according to the <a href="https://en.wikipedia.org/wiki/Central_limit_theorem" target="_blank">central limit theorem</a>, <i>when random variables that follow different distribuions are added together, the sum tends to follow a Gaussian distrbution.</i> Therefore, when we develop a single-noise model, as will be described next, we often choose to describe the noise as Gaussian.

   <h1> A Gaussian noise model for images </h1>
   <p>When we talk about the Gaussian noise in an image, usually we are thinking of additive Gaussian noise.
 In other words, if we describes the uncontaminated, free-of-noise source image as \(S(x,y)\), then the observed image \(O(x,y)\) is given by:</p>